pedroGEOGIScoding/Obsidian/Class Notes/Various/Git notes and main commands.md

     a) Further info: [GitHub CLI](https://docs.github.com/en/github-cli/github-cli/about-github-cli).

 18. **git ls-files** (Show information about files in the index and the working tree).
 See further info to exclude certain files from git tracking.

+19. The git clone command clones all of the repository’s branches by downloading their data, but it only automatically creates a local branch for the main branch.
+The other branches are available in the repository; you can switch to them using git checkout <branch-name>, which will create a local branch that tracks the remote branch the first time you check it out.
+To ensure that you clone all branches and have them available locally and you need to check them out as local branches.
+You can manually check out each branch one at a time using: git checkout -b <branch-name> origin/<branch-name> or to automate the process and checkout all remote branches, you can use a loop in the command line:

+`for branch in `git branch -r | grep -v '\->'`; do git branch --track "${branch#origin/}" "$branch" done`

+> [!This script does the following]
+> Lists all remote branches.
+> Filters out any pointers to other branches (like origin/HEAD -> origin/main).
+> Loops through each branch and creates a local branch that tracks the remote branch.After setting up tracking for each branch, make sure your local copies are up to date:`git fetch --all`